-Hospitals are required by federal law to give you information about Advance Directives.
-In Connecticut, there are two types of forms for Advance Directives:
+Federal law requires hospitals to give you information about Advance Directives.
+In Connecticut, there are two types of Advance Directives forms:

 Living Will or Healthcare Instructions